WalterMarch/cs_codeplayground/README.md

 ### Python

-1. Save a text file containing the code withe the `.py` extension.
+1. Save a text file containing the code with a `.py` extension.

    Example: *bucketSort.py*